Teekoy: People

 Large-scale settlement in Teekoy began more than 100 years ago.
 It resembles a tropical rainforest, and trees like teak and jackfruit are found in the Western Ghats region, growing alongside coconut, rubber, arecanut, and other crops.
 The first large-scale rubber plantation in India was established in Teekoy.
 Most of the people are farmers and they cultivate rubber, elachi, ginger, cardamom, clove, nutmeg, turmeric, pepper, cashew and other spices.
 A considerable variety of medicinal plants are also grown in Teekoy which have been used in making traditional home remedies.

 There are some third- and fourth-generation Tamil people, descendants of workers who came to work in the rubber plantations in Teekoy many decades ago.
 Before independence in 1947, Teekoy had some English people who had set up rubber plantations in the area.
 As a legacy of the colonial era, a cantilever bridge still connects the two banks of the Meenachil River two kilometres above Teekoy.
 Former DGP Jacob Thomas IPS is from Teekoy.

+Demographics

+As of the 2011 Census of India, Teekoy village had a total population of 9,418, of which 4,792 were males and 4,626 were females.
+There were 2,181 households.
+The population of children aged 0–6 years was 856 (9.09% of the total population).
+The average sex ratio was 965 females per 1,000 males, while the child sex ratio was 986.

+The literacy rate of Teekoy village was 96.86%, higher than the state average of 94%.
+Male literacy stood at 97.62% and female literacy at 96.07%.
+Scheduled Castes constituted 3.60% (339 persons) and Scheduled Tribes 3.53% (332 persons) of the population.